-1) TI-1: Cross Dataset Transfer Learning and Feature Matching Using Siamese CNN: In soccer, since players belonging to the same team wear the same color of jersey, we can formulate the task of player team identification as a person re-identification problem.
-In this approach we train a Siamese CNN on the Town Center subset of the PETA dataset [47] for the task of pedestrian re-identification with two output classes "Same person" and "Different person".
-Fig. 2 shows the architecture of the Siamese CNN.
-In Fig. 2 Conv(x, y, z) represents the dimension of the filter (x), stride of the filter (y), and padding (z).
-We used the Siamese loss function for training and it is given by:
+1) TI-1: Cross Dataset Transfer Learning and Feature Matching using Siamese CNN: In soccer, since players belonging to the same team wear the same color of jersey, we can formulate the task of player team identification as a person re-identification problem.
+In this approach we train a Siamese CNN on the Town Center subset of the PETA dataset [48] for the task of pedestrian re-identification with

+Fig. 2: Architecture of the Siamese CNN.